Axlefublr/harp/README.md

 Commands:
   clear   If REGISTER is specified, it's completely removed.
 If it isn't, the entire SECTION is removed instead get     Print all available properties of a REGISTER in the order: path, line, column.
-If the `--path`,
-              `--line`, `--column` flags are specified, only those properties are printed, still in the same order update  Update properties of a register, or create one.
+              Only the properties you specified with the `--path`, `--line`, `--column` flags are printed.
+              At least one of those flags needs to be specified. update  Update properties of a register, or create one.
 At least one of `--path`, `--line`, `--column` has to be specified help    Print this message or the help of the given subcommand(s)